JNRAY/ZEPHYR/Readme.md

 ## Network of sensors monitoring air quality parameters.
 ![](00-Ressources/Zephyr-sensor.png)

-*The Zéphyr sensor on its demonstration support and in the background of the image the pile of strawberries from the Puylaurens power plant.*
+*The Zéphyr sensor on its demonstration support and in the background of the image the pile of gravel from the Puylaurens power plant.*

 The Zéphyr sensor is an instrument that measures up to 9 physical air quality parameters:

-* particles from 1 to 10µm: PM1, PM2.5, PM4 and PM10
+* Particles from 1 to 10µm: PM1, PM2.5, PM4 and PM10
 * Volatile Organic Compounds VOCs
 * Nitrogen Oxides Nox
 * Air humidity